zhuowenzhao/boltz/docs/prediction.md

     - ENTITY_TYPE:
         id: CHAIN_ID
         sequence: SEQUENCE    # only for protein, dna, rna
-        smiles: SMILES        # only for ligand, exclusive with ccd
+        smiles: 'SMILES'        # only for ligand, exclusive with ccd
         ccd: CCD              # only for ligand, exclusive with smiles
         msa: MSA_PATH         # only for protein
         modifications: